TylorS/typed/apps/website/content/guides/async-data.md

   AsyncData.match(data, {
     NoData: () => "Choose a profile",
     Loading: () => "Loading profile…",
-    Success: (profile) => profile.name,
+    Success: (profile, state) => `${profile.name}${state.progress ? " (refreshing)" : ""}`,
-    Failure: () => "Profile unavailable.
+    Failure: (_, state) => state.progress ?
+"Retrying profile…" : "Profile unavailable.
 Try again.",
     Optimistic: (profile) => `${profile.name} (saving)`,
   })
 ```

-Match the union at the rendering boundary. `getSuccess` includes the current optimistic value;
+Matching the union keeps first load separate from refresh: the latter can display Ada while the
+new request runs. `getSuccess` extracts an available value, including an optimistic value;
-`isSuccess` means confirmed `Success` only.
+`isSuccess` identifies confirmed Success only.

-## <span id="make-rollback-explicit">Optional optimistic and transformation reference</span>

-An optimistic wrapper retains its previous state, so a command can commit a canonical success or
-restore that previous state.
-Overlapping edits need operation identity or serialization: blindly
-restoring an older wrapper can erase newer intent. `map`, `flatMap`, `mapError`, codecs, and progress
-are [API reference](/reference/modules/%40typed%2Fasync-data) tools; they do not start a request,
-validate a payload, or reconcile a server response.

-Continue with [optimistic edits](/explore/async-data-optimistic-edits) for stale acknowledgement and
-draft rules.
+## Connect state to a request

+AsyncData does not start requests.
+A producer decides when an input changes, which request to
+cancel, and which completion may publish.
+[Build an asynchronous issue search](/explore/async-data-requests-and-cache)
+shows those decisions together with loading, refresh, and retry in a working form.

+<span id="make-rollback-explicit"></span>

+For edits that display a proposed value before the server accepts it, continue with
+[optimistic edits](/explore/async-data-optimistic-edits).
+The Optimistic state retains the state it
+replaced; that history is separate from a Success being refreshed.